Introduction to Entrepreneurship

 1. Pen down ideas

-This is something you might have heard at a pep talk in school or college and dismissed it, thinking, ‘I can probably remember everything that man/woman just said.’
+You might have heard this at a pep talk in school or college and dismissed it, thinking, ‘I can probably remember everything that man/woman just said.’
 Wrong.
-Do you have an amazing idea?
+Do you have a fantastic idea?
 Great!
 Let’s write it down.

-You cannot expect yourself to remember each and every decent idea that comes to you (like you probably think you can.
+You cannot expect yourself to remember every decent idea that comes to you (like you probably think you can.
 I know I did!).
-Furthermore, what seems unworkable to you right now might be just what you are looking for, a few months later or even a year later.
+Furthermore, what seems unworkable to you might be what you are looking for a few months later or even a year later.
 Keep a pen and notepad with you wherever you go.

 Come on; it’s not a huge load that you have to carry.
-Do it.
-Make up your mind to write down at least three new ideas every day.
+Could you do it?
+Make up your mind to write down at least three new ideas daily.
 You will thank me for this.
 Learn from failed ideas.
-It is vital that you let go of an idea that you’ve tried and failed at instead of clinging to it.
+It will help if you let go of an idea you’ve tried and failed at instead of clinging to it.

 2. Don’t be afraid to take risks

 Of course, you got to take risks.
 After all, it comes with the territory.
 A good Entrepreneur has to make a lot of sacrifices in the beginning to make a startup work.
-The hardest one, according to the most successful good Entrepreneur, is abandoning your steady paycheck.
+According to the most successful good Entrepreneur, the hardest one is abandoning your steady paycheck.

-To be an entrepreneur, definition of economics, you will have to leave your current job.
-You will also have to invest a lot of personal capital to get things going.
+To be an entrepreneur, you will have to leave your current job by the definition of economics.
+You will also have to invest much personal capital to get things going.
 Also, risks don’t always involve money.

 You have to trust your instincts and choose whom to trust.
 This is also very important and risky.
-Make sure that you choose to entrust your valuable money or even ideas to someone you trust completely.
+Ensure you entrust your valuable money or ideas to someone you trust completely.

 3. Listen to everyone’s advice

-Listen to every advice you get.
+Listen to every piece of advice you get.
 Just listen.
 You don’t have to take everyone’s advice.
-Ten people will bombard you with different pieces of advice about the same situation.
+Ten people will bombard you with different parts of advice about the same situation.
 What do you do?
 You listen.

 And in the end, do what you feel is best for yourself.
 Better yet, find a mentor.
 A mentor can be any person you look up to.
 This person can give you advice and guide you towards what is right.
 Certain things can be learned only through experience.